seanmichael07/seanmichael07/README.md

 Hi there, I'm Sean. 👋
 I am currently a Junior Support Engineer working for a company called [Tanda](https://github.com/TandaHQ) in Brisbane, Australia.

-Most of the repositories in here are half finished side-projects, take it with a grain of salt... 👀
+Most of the repositories in here are half finished side-projects, take the work with a grain of salt... 👀

 I am currently aiming to improve my Ruby/Rails skills and frontend React skills